BemusedLeader10/Vanilluxe/README.md

 It's bundled with the rest of the files in the download link.
 Please, read the download steps.
 - What version should I use?

-Whatever version the latest release page says.
-I'm not outright stating the version here, because then I'd have to update that text whenever I release a version, which is VERY often.
+The latest release is whatever the release page says.
+It is not stated here to save me from updating this line every update.
 - Can you disable certain features?

-No, this pack is not modular.
-You cannot turn off and on specific content.
-This is how it will always be, due to the nature of this datapack.
+No.
   </p>
 </details>
 <!-- end_hide_on_smithed -->